jcapellman/jcapellman/README.md

 * https://github.com/jcapellman/MLIDS-Data
 * https://github.com/jcapellman/MLIDS-Eval

+Also doing a certificate program at UC Berkeley (https://github.com/jcapellman/uc-berkeley-notebooks)

 # Open Source Side Work
 Like most engineers, I love to code.
 Creating something from a blank canvas inside an IDE has captivated me since I was 9.
 Below are a few highlights of this side work I do after hours in my free time.
 Some repositories are in the early stages of a weekend or evening deep dive—if you are interested in the work or want to take it over, please let me know.